 Vunasep Village Espiritu Santo Millenium Cave Vanuatu

-Village in Vanuatu (Millenium Cave)
+Village in Vanuatu (Millennium Cave)

 Vanuatu vs New Caledonia: the winner is…